Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 Relieves inflammation, has a bacterial effect.

-Apply the ointment to a gauze swab, attach to the Bartholin's gland.
-Make applications in the morning and evening.
+Apply the ointment to a gauze swab and apply to the Bartholin gland.
+Apply in the morning and evening.

 Miramistin or Chlorhexidine